LilSpazJoekp/explain-yourself/README.md

       'Lock Explanation Comment' is enabled.
 - If an explanation is received after an explanation has already been accepted, the user will be sent a message with the contents of 'Explanation Already Accepted Message Body'.
-- if the explanation is received after the 'Late Reply Duration' has passed, the user will be sent a message with the contents of 'Explanation Too Late Message Body'.
+- If the explanation is received after the 'Late Reply Duration' has passed, the user will be sent a message with the contents of 'Explanation Too Late Message Body'.
+- The modmail conversation will be archived.

 After the comment has been added to the user's post: